NaingMinThant77/MyBlog/README.md

 ## Deployment

-To use this project run on browser
+To use this project run on browser (please wait a while, it can delay on some computer)

 ```bash
   https://myblogapp-oq3r.onrender.com/